bbids/todo-CLI/documentation.md

 #How this works
 There is a config.json file.
 This one is shared among all the todo files.
-Right now it includes information about the current todo file being worked on.
-This will allow the project to be more flexible when the package is used as a command.
+The script makes use of the config file to know which todo file it must access via the current-todo.

 Additional configurations may be added in the future to the config file.

 The todo file includes tasks, you can see a sample task below.

-Next development goal is to finish the first version of the To-Do CLI program.
-That version should be easy to use via a command.